 The zoning board also approved changing the zoning for Looxahoma LLC at 890 Sam T. Barkley Drive from R-2 residential to C-2 commercial.
 The change will require a public hearing to be finally approved and that hearing will take place during the August city board meeting.

 In other general business, aldermen reappointed Billye Jean Stroud to represent New Albany on the GM&O Rails to Trails Board of Directors.

 Aldermen also rehired all city employees for the four-year term and reappointed all department managers.

 Before adjourning, the board went into executive session to discuss possible litigation but no formal vote was reported.
 Part of the discussion apparently related to the city’s plan to replace all streetlights because of some funding technicality.

 The next scheduled board meeting will be at 5:30 p.m.
 Tuesday, Aug.
 3, although a called meeting may be needed to discuss the plan to renovate the former Fred’s building or some other matter.

-aldermen, election, mayor, New Albany, Northeast Mississippi, paving, street, Union County
+aldermen, election, mayor, Northeast Mississippi, paving, street, Union County